-Soay are unlike any other sheep, being the most primitive with very varied characteristics plus a history that evokes a romanticism back to the Bronze Age.
+Soay are unlike any other breed of sheep, being the most primitive breed with very varied characteristics, plus a history that evokes a romanticism back to the Bronze Age.
 They are similar to the mouflon seen wild in Corsica, Sardinia and Cyprus.
-How did they arrive at the St. Kilda islands and when?
-No one really knows.
-But what we do know is that when owners talk of them they talk of intelligent, nimble animals with excellent mothering habits, always with quirky behavioural traits and lots of fun to watch.
+How did they arrive on the St. Kilda islands and when, no one really knows.
+We do know that when owners talk about them, they talk of intelligent, nimble animals with excellent mothering habits, with quirky behavioural traits and that they are lots of fun to watch.
 They are excellent conservation grazers, being content in woodland and on hillsides.
 The coloured fleece is sought after for many craft uses and their carcass produces lean meat of a delicious flavour fetching premium prices for the gourmet trade.

-Rams are two-horned and the horns are strong.
-Scurred rams have been observed on Hirta, and occur occasionally in sheep owners’ flocks.
-Ewes are either two-horned, polled, or scurred.
+Rams are usually two-horned, although some scurred animals have been observed on Hirta, and occur occasionally in mainland flocks.
+Ewes can be either two-horned, scurred or polled.

 Soay sheep are classified as ‘at risk’ on the RBST Watchlist.